LagosPortugalGuide.com

 The modern marina complex of Lagos, filled with social bars and restaurants

-A single day is enough to see the main sights, as shown in the tour above, but in my opinion it is better to stay at least a night.
-If you are touring the Algarve, plan at least two days; the first for the city and the second for the beaches and the Ponta da Piedade.
-If you are spending any time in the western Algarve, Lagos is the place to base yourself.
+If you are touring the Algarve, plan for at least two days: the first for the city itself, the second for the beaches and the Ponta da Piedade.
+And if any part of your trip takes you into the western Algarve, Lagos is the place to base yourself.

-A suggested itinerary for a one-week holiday:
+My suggested itinerary for a one-week holiday is:

 Day 1 - Explore the historic centre of Lagos